Blog

 In some areas of the country, a casual observer could be forgiven for thinking no one ever made an attempt to thermally isolate the foundation from the exterior environment (that’s the “you should never do this” crowd in our example).
 In other areas of the country, this is second nature (“you should always do this!” according to our example).

-Some more perspective: I won’t aim to provide a definitive answer regarding how these components should be installed relative to one another for all permutations of climate, foundation construction, building application, etc. I’m not here to be just another person polluting the building practices conversation with “certainties” that lack perspective.
-My goals are to relay some of the prevailing basic wisdom currently published on this topic and to communicate Stego’s general recommendations on this unclear question.
+Some more perspective: I won’t aim to provide a definitive answer regarding how these components should be installed relative to one another for all permutations of climate, foundation construction, building application, type of insulation, etc. I’m not here to be just another person polluting the building practices conversation with “certainties” that lack perspective.
+My goals are to relay some of the prevailing basic wisdom currently published on this topic and to communicate Stego’s general insight and recommendations on this unclear question.

 Where Should Insulation Be Placed?